canjs/canjs/docs/can-guides/migrating_to_3.0.md

 CanJS 3.0 introduces a new even more modular project structure and several new features, while having a minimal number of deprecations or removals to the existing 2.3 API.

+This guide goes over:

+* How to install CanJS 3.0 and how that differs from in the past.
+* The *minimal migration path*.
+The steps that are required in order to upgrade from 2.x to 3.0 with the fewest number of code changes.
+* A second migration path with more modern conventions (such as the use of NPM packages).
+* The future proof path using all of the modern libraries we are most excited about.

 ## Getting CanJS 3.0

 The recommended way to install CanJS 3.0 is through [npm](https://www.npmjs.com/).
 If you are already using the [can package](https://www.npmjs.com/package/can) you can continue to do so, but we recommend installing the specific dependencies that you need.